cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

-rsabssa_salted_blind invokes rsabssa_blind with a salted input message and outputs the blinded message to be sent to the server and the corresponding inverse, both encoded as octet strings, as well as the fresh message salt, which is 32 random bytes.
+rsabssa_salted_blind invokes rsabssa_blind with a salted input message and outputs the blinded message to be sent to the server and the corresponding inverse, both encoded as byte strings, as well as the fresh message salt, which is 32 random bytes.

 ~~~
 rsabssa_salted_blind(pkS, msg)

 Parameters:
-- kLen, the length in octets of the RSA modulus n
+- kLenInBytes, the length in bytes of the RSA modulus n
-- kBits, the length in bits of the RSA modulus n
+- kLenInBits, the length in bits of the RSA modulus n
 - HF, the hash function used to hash the message
 - MGF, the mask generation function

 Inputs:
 - pkS, server public key (n, e)
-- msg, message to be signed, an octet string
+- msg, message to be signed, an byte string

 Outputs:
-- blinded_msg, an octet string of length kLen
+- blinded_msg, an byte string of length kLenInBytes
-- inv, an octet string of length kLen
+- inv, an byte string of length kLenInBytes
-- msg_salt, an octet string of length 32 bytes
+- msg_salt, an byte string of length 32 bytes

 Errors:
 - "message too long": Raised when the input message is too long.